Uniform remarkably complements headless CMS

 In comparison, a headless CMS is much more flexible:

-In 2019, the market for headless CMS totaled $328.5 million and, impressively, isexpected to expand by nearly five fold by 2027.
+What are the benefits of a headless CMS?
+In 2021, the market for headless CMS totaled $490.0 million and, impressively, to expand by 3X, reaching USD 1500.0 million by 2027.
 In addition to making content creators and developers happy by offering flexibility that meets today’s growing multichannel demand, headless CMSes are—

 Nonetheless, headless CMSes come with two major drawbacks: